 Tarkuni Exclusive Use Homestead

 Set among two rolling mountain ranges in total seclusion and calm, Tarkuni was the personal retreat for the Oppenheimer family.
 This exclusive-use villa offers 5 x luxury en-suite bedrooms.
 Each of the suites has its own deck with sun loungers.
 En-suite bathrooms have freestanding baths plus an indoor-outdoor shower.
-There is also a vast open-plan lounge and dining room.
+There is also a vast open plan lounge and dining room.
 And a cozy library and games room.

 The homestead has easy indoor-outdoor communal living spaces for relaxation.
 A covered deck is ideal for dining.
-And leads to a private gazebo and environmentally friendly private plunge pool.
+And leads to a private gazebo and an environmentally friendly private plunge pool.
 A personal chef creates the luxury of completely flexible dining.
 There is an intimate boma for magical fireside barbecue dinners under the stars.
 As well as breakfast or lunch.
 The boma has low, stone-packed walls to give guests uninterrupted views.

-Tarkuni Exclusive Use Homestead Rates
+2025 Tarkuni Exclusive Use Homestead Indicative Rates |

-Up to 10 x persons (5 x suites)R 284 800
+Up to 10 x persons | R 313,280 |

 Loapi Camp